 As a teacher, I have always told my students that there is no such thing as a “stupid question.”
 I want my students to speak up and ask and re-ask until they get it, without fear.
 As a teacher, I stand by this, but as a blogger I might have to reevaluate.

 Maybe I’m in a crabby mood, or maybe I’ve just gotten this same question one too many times.
 I don’t mean to be mean, and I certainly do not want to discourage anyone from asking questions that I can actually answer.
-If you’re genuinely stuck, and if the question is something I’m able to answer, I will do my best.
+If you’re genuinely stuck, and if the question is something I’m able to answer, and you can phrase it in a way that actually lets me know what it is you mean when you write the question, I will do my best.
 And please do keep emailing me the warm fuzzy stories that help me through the harder questions.

 Okay, done with my rant.
 Here is the question that provoked my little tantrum.
 I’m not going to name who sent it, because it really doesn’t matter.
 I’ve gotten essentially the same question several times since I opened this blog, and maybe this is just the one that broke the camel’s back.

 “I found my grandmother’s old tatting shuttle at the bottom of her sewing box.
 What should I do with it?”

 Really?
 Seriously?
 What should I do with it?
 How should I know what you should do with it?!
 If you’re reading a tatting blog, maybe you already know the answer.

 Here are a few options that occurred to me over breakfast this morning:

 - Hang it on your Christmas tree as a decoration.

 - Put it in a frame with a picture of your grandmother for a memorial.

 - Paint it gray and glue on whiskers and a tail, then use as a cat toy.